-If employees for whatever reason are unable or unwilling to always come from a position of truth and/or trust (not necessarily their opinion or interpretation of an event or circumstance) sooner or later an employee, customer or member will be misled, disappointed or at a minimum frustrated.
-It is the responsibility of every employee to always come from a position of truth no matter how it might be perceived or heard from people either higher or lower on the food chain.
+If employees for whatever reason are unable or unwilling to always come from a position of truth and/or trust (not necessarily their opinion or interpretation of an event or circumstance) sooner or later an employee, customer or member will be misled, disappointed, or at a minimum frustrated.
+It is the responsibility of every employee to always come from a position of truth no matter how it might be perceived or heard by people either higher or lower on the food chain.

 Consider how You Communicate

 Communication is the common denominator that connects all humans.
 This is regardless of their connections, length or the purpose or parameters of their relationship.
 Communication is not about sharing information, but in sharing understanding.

 When we believe that effective communication is when we have given all of the facts or details that another person needs, we are kidding ourselves when it comes to the purpose of real communication.
 Communication is a complicated issue.
 When it comes to human behavior, there are so many factors that contribute to the integrity of shared messages or information.
 Remember, communication is a two-way process.
 If only one person in an exchange ‘gets it’ then communication has not taken place.

 Yes, there are many other successful leadership traits to consider.
 If you practice these in a timely, effective and consistent, you will be amazed at the results you can achieve.
 A lot more goes into creating a good relationship between you and your roles and your relationships with others.